USDA 538 Loan Program

 USDA 538 Loan Terms

 Up to 90% LTV, as a permanent guarantee loan.
-The guarantee will be up to 90%, unless stated otherwise by the NOFA, of the remaining principle and interest.
+The guarantee will be up to 90%, unless stated otherwise by the NOFA, of the remaining principal and interest.

 A guaranteed advancement loan during construction, possibly with a permanent loan.
 This facility is available only for the duration of the construction; The maximum guarantee of construction advances related to a construction and permanent loan will not at any time exceed the lesser of 90% (unless stated otherwise through a NOFA) of the amount of principal and accrued interest or 90% of the original principal amount and accrued interest as a continuous guarantee for construction and permanent loans.
 This option is available to projects with low loan to cost ratios.